Owlman: Explanation

-According to author Joe Nickell, church towers are common nesting places for barn owls, which were likely the source of the sightings.
-Author and Fortean TV presenter Reverend Lionel Fanthorpe identifies the sighting of a Eurasian eagle-owl as a likely source of the legend.
+According to author Joe Nickell, church towers are common nesting places for barn owls, which he suggests may have been responsible for the reported sightings.
+Author and Fortean TV presenter Reverend Lionel Fanthorpe has instead proposed that the legend may have originated from a sighting of a Eurasian eagle-owl.

-Occult historian Gareth Medway suggested that the whole thing may have been a hoax by Shiels, who had a reputation for hoaxing.
-Medway noted that witnesses claiming encounters with a similar legendary monster promoted by Shiels "were either Doc Shiels, or friends of Doc Shiels, or relatives of Doc Shiels, or reported their sightings to Doc Shiels (and to no one else), or else wrote letters describing what they had seen to newspapers and were never interviewed by anyone."
+Occult historian Gareth Medway suggested that the entire story may have been a hoax perpetrated by Shiels, who had a reputation for similar exploits.
+Medway observed that witnesses who reported encounters with similar creatures promoted by Shiels were either directly associated with him or communicated their accounts exclusively to him, while others submitted descriptions of their alleged sightings to newspapers but were never subsequently interviewed.